NermineAiil/NermineAiil/README.md

 ---

 ## 🔭 About Me
-.💻 Passionate about Frontend Development
+<ul><li>💻 Passionate about Frontend Development
-.📚 Currently learning React.js
+📚 Currently learning React.js
-.🛠️ Improving my projects and expanding my portfolio .🌱 Always eager to learn new technologies and improve my skills .🎯 Looking for a Frontend Development Internship in Lebanon
+🛠️ Improving my projects and expanding my portfolio
+🌱 Always eager to learn new technologies and improve my skills 🎯 Looking for a Frontend Development Internship in Lebanon</li><ul>
 ---

 ## 💻 Skills